Ishq Vishk Rebound: Plot

 At the ceremony, Raghav still feels anxious about telling the truth to Sahir.
 Before Raghav can say anything, Sahir says that he still harbors feelings for Sanya.
 During the dance, Sahir eventually tries to kiss Sanya, and out of protest she pushes him away.
 She herself reveals the truth to Sahir about her and Raghav's relationship.
 Sahir becomes infuriated at Raghav for hiding the truth from him.
 Riya also confronts Raghav over the relevance of his earlier voice message.
 Raghav becomes furious after listening to the allegations levelled against him and confronts Sahir over getting trapped in the complexities of his relationship with Sanya, which took a toll on his relationship with Riya, something they did not even care for.
 After also confronting Riya for breaking up with him this way, Raghav decides to distance himself from everyone and moves to Mumbai to focus on a writing career.

 Back in the present, Raghav throws himself into finishing the screenplay based on his tangled relationships.
 His boss insists the story must have a satisfying ending, warning that without it, the film will flop.
 He struggles with the ending, still unsure how to bring closure to either the story or his real-life emotions since all contact between him, Sanya, Sahir and Riya has had been broken.
 Confused, he decides to end the story with Raghav asking Riya for forgiveness admitting he still loves her.
 When he narrates this ending to his boss, she approves it and the film commences shooting.

 One day, Sahir's sister calls Raghav and informs him about Sahir's accident.
 Hearing of this, Raghav immediately comes back to Dehradun to meet him, where he learns that Sahir has not met any accident, but he has been beaten up violently by his father, only because he couldn't fulfill his dream of joining the Indian Army.
 Raghav confronts Sahir's father about this, causing him to physically assault Raghav.
 Seeing this, an infuriated Sahir finally stands up to his father and prevents him from hitting Raghav any further.
 They leave, and Sahir apologizes to Raghav for everything, while also prompting him to reconnect with Sanya; when they visit her, she is emotionally unsettled by his sudden reappearance.
 She shuts the door on Raghav, who admits to being confused but now being clear that he only loves Sanya.
-Saying this, Raghav returns back to Mumbai to work on the film shoot.
+Saying this, Raghav returns to Mumbai to work on the film shoot.